The Future of PHP

 What to Expect:

-4. PHP and Artificial Intelligence (AI) Integration
+4. Integration of PHP with Artificial Intelligence (AI)

 What to Expect